CatnissCullen/CatnissCullen/README.md

 - 👋 Hi, I’m @CatnissCullen
-- 👀 I’m interested in coding
+- 👀 currently insterested in the field of Machine Learning & Computer Vision
-- 🌱 I’m currently learning C language
+- 🌱 learning python + improving C++
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :chael_c@qq.com

 <!---